bullhorn/invenias-api-docs/source/index.html.md

 Other causes of `503` errors:
 <ul>
     <li>The server is overloaded, meaning that is it receiving more requests than it can handle.
 Therefore, it responds with the error message.
 There are many reasons for an overload to occur: often an unexpected increase in traffic is the cause.
 Other possible reasons are malware/spam attacks and web applications, or the content management system being incorrectly programmed.</li>
     <li>In rare cases, an incorrect DNS server configuration on the client-side (computer or router) may cause an HTTP 503 error message.
-The selected DNS server itself might temporarily have problems, which then results in the HTTP request showing a ‘Service Unavailable' message.</li>
+The selected DNS server itself might temporarily have problems, which then results in the HTTP request showing a 'Service Unavailable' message.</li>
 </ul>

 In summary, `503` errors are sometimes unavoidable, it's good practice to add logic to handle them in your application should it encounter one.
 This could be simple as displaying a notification to the end-users (if applicable) and polling an endpoint every 10 minutes until it receives a successful response.